Saymoukda Duangphouxay Vongsay at Theater Mu

 She is the author of the picture book When Everything was Everything (Full Circle Publishing) and her poetry, essays, plays, and short stories can be found in the Asian American Literary Review, Massachusetts Review, Jungle Azn Magazine, Rubin Museums' Spiral Magazine, Journal for Southeast Asian American Education and Advancement, Saint Paul Almanac, and other fun places.

 She holds a Master in Liberal Studies degree where her thesis was on creative cultural production and memory work of Laotian American artists.
-She co-hosted a podcast on Minnesota Public Radio, is a roster artist for COMPAS and Springboard for the Arts’ Artist Career Consultant program.
+She co-hosted a podcast on Minnesota Public Radio and is a consultant at Springboard for the Arts’ Artist Career Consultant program.

 Theatre